Lincoln Computer Centre

-Pro tip: You can use the search feature (top-right corner) to find anything on our web site, it's a Google search so it should find it...if it's there!
+Pro tip: Use the search feature (top-right corner) to find anything on our web site.
+It's a Google search so it should find it... if it's there!

 13 September 2018 - Next Major Windows 10 Update slated for October